darklang/dark/README.md

 - Wait until the terminal says "Initial compile succeeded" - this means the build server is ready.
 The `builder` script will sit open, waiting for file changes in order to recompile
 - If you see "initial compile failed", it may be a memory issue.
-Ensure you have docker configured to provide 4GB or more of memory, then rerun the builder script.
+If you're using OSX, ensure you have Docker For Mac configured to provide 4GB or more of memory, then rerun the builder script.
 (Sometimes just rerunning will work, too).
 - Open your browser to http://darklang.localhost:8000/a/dark/, username "dark", password "what"
 - Edit code normally - on each save to your filesystem, the app will be rebuilt